Aluminum Tubing Aluminum Tubing

 What is the difference between aluminum tubing and conduit?

-Aluminum tubing is typically used for structural or framing applications, while conduit is designed to house electrical wiring and is often regulated by building codes.
+Aluminum tubing is typically used for displays and framing applications, while conduit is designed to house electrical wiring and is often regulated by building codes.

 Can aluminum tubing be welded, and if so, what method is recommended?